ingmarsretro/db50xg_supplyboard/README.md

 - Always check the voltages before attaching the DB50XG board to avoid damage.
 - Ensure all connections are correctly and securely made.

+Disclaimer

+This is a DIY project, and any attempt to recreate it is done entirely at one's own risk.
+There is no warranty or guarantee provided for correct functionality or for any damages that may result from attempting to build or use this interface board.
+Proceed with caution and ensure thorough understanding of all steps involved before starting.

 ---